 - one is located beneath the Pyramid in front of the group reception area

 - the three others are at the top of the escalators leading to the museum's three main entrances (Denon, Sully and Richelieu).

 Audio Guide for iPhone and Android

-If you would rather use your own smartphone and keep a souvenir of your trip to the Louvre, you can download our applications from home or at the museum, and create your very own, made-to-measure tour.
+If you would rather use your own smartphone and keep a souvenir of your trip to the Louvre, you can download our new App “My Visit to the Louvre,” from home or at the museum, and create your very own, made-to-measure tour.

 Guided tours and workshops

 Guided tours provide more in-depth opportunities to discover and discuss the museum's artworks.

 The "Masterpieces" tour, for example, takes you to the Louvre's key works and locations, such as the Venus de Milo, the Wedding Feast at Cana, the Mona Lisa and the Galerie d’Apollon.